-For 420 cargo and 103 tanker vessels, the database does not contain information on generator certification.
+For 418 cargo vessels and 103 tankers, the database does not contain information on generator certification.
 The applicable emission levels for these ships can be determined via the year of construction of the generator or, alternatively, by means of the year of construction of the ship.
 In this case, it is assumed, that the generators met the emission requirements that were necessary in the respective year of construction.
-For the different power classes of the generators, the EU provided different dates for the entry into force of the regulations.
-To simplify the evaluation, the emission levels applicable to the year of construction are compiled in Tab.
-3. In each case, the beginning of the year was taken as the entry into force date, as only the year of construction was given for the generators, but not the month of the year.
-Therefore, minor inaccuracies arise in the allocation of the respective emission levels according to the year of construction of the generators.
+The emission levels applicable to the year of construction are compiled in Tab.
+3.